guyzyl/awesome-macos-apps/README.md

 # Awesome macOS Apps

-There are a lot of recommendation lists for Mac out there.\
+There are a lot of recommendation lists for Mac out there.

 After going over a few and testing stuff out, this is an opinionated list of **tools and apps I actually use**.
-> It's recommended to install everything using [Homebrew](https://docs.brew.sh/Installation) (the open source macOS  package manager) for easier upgrades
+> It's recommended to install everything using [Homebrew](https://docs.brew.sh/Installation) (the open source macOS  package manager) for easier installation and upgrade management.

 ## Contents